david-macmahon/NetworkHeaders.jl/README.md

 Structures are defined for the headers of individual network protocols.
-Julia does not support [packed][] data structures, so combining header structures into a higher level "packet" structure can result in extra padding between headers that causes the in-memory representation of the "packet" structure to be NOT wire compatible.  *Caveat emptor!*  Future versions of `NetworkHeaders.jl` will include higher level "compound headers" that will be wire compatible.
+Julia does not support [packed][] data structures, so combining header structures into a higher level "packet" structure may result in extra padding between headers that causes the in-memory representation of the "packet" structure to be NOT wire compatible.
+Wire compatible compound header types are provided for headers that are adjacent in packets and alignment compatible.

 [Endianness]: https://en.wikipedia.org/wiki/Endianness
 [packed]: https://en.wikipedia.org/wiki/Data_structure_alignment#Data_structure_padding